BIOGAS

 A skilled operator feeds the biogas digester with organic waste and controls the temperature and acidity levels.
 The aim is to maintain consistent gas quality, maximising methane production and minimising hydrogen sulphide.

 Raw biogas is saturated and water vapour and H2S must be removed to acceptable levels for the intended final application: boiler fuel or power generation.
-Where the gas is used for transport fuel or for injection into a natural gas pipeline it needs further upgrading.
+Where the gas is used as transport fuel, or for injection into a natural gas pipeline, further upgrading is needed.

 waste sources